DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 # TODOs
 - [ ] Investigate on constructing `lean_obj_res *` objects of Lean4 inductive types in C.
-- [ ] Understand what the borrowing is and how it affects programming an FFI.
+- [ ] Understand what borrowing is and how it affects programming an FFI.